Dapo-Obembe/positivus/README.md

 If you will be using acf blocks in your block editor, it means you will need to structure that particular page or pages to accommodate blocks.
-E.g, see the style of the index.php blow that support using blocks.
+E.g, see the style of the index.php below that support using blocks.

 NOTE: Haven't properly tested the usage of Tailwind classes in the block editor area.